weaponsforge/prerender/README.md

 - Heroku App Setup
 - Prerenderer Service Setup
-- Test and Deploy Prenderer to Heroku
+- Test and Deploy Prerender to Heroku
 - Using the Service: Create an Express Web App